yashV131/Midnight-Shift/README.md

 Daily statistics -> use a database to store data
 Check how long one was productive with task completion rate and time spent by looking at the laptop

-Create a predictive model based on a trained dataset (trained on monthly stats?) to predict productvity (potentially show optimal variable values)

 Add apps into productivity v/s social.
 User can switch out of a productivity app

 ADDRESS PRIVACY CONCERNS!!!!

 Create a predictive model based on a trained dataset (trained on daily stats recorded across a year) to predict daily productvity (potentially show optimal variable values)

 Add tasks/remove tasks(maybe?)